JHoogink/morphine/README.md

   year (`*`).

 ## Inspection via web-based H2 Console
-The simplest option to inspect the results directtly is to use the [H2 database web console](http://www.h2database.com/html/tutorial.html#console_settings).
+One straight-forward approach to inspecting the results is to use SQL directly, for instance in the [H2 database web console](http://www.h2database.com/html/tutorial.html#console_settings).
 ```
 > h2_console
 ```